-A 27-year-old man from Queensland almost lost his leg after an infection which rotted a majority of the bone in his leg.
-The bone had to be removed and that is where the magic of 3D printing happens.
-This Australian man almost lost his leg because of this infection but making a new leg using the 3D technology, in order to facilitate a new bone formation, was possible.
+A 27-year-old man from Queensland almost lost his leg after an infection that rotted most of the bone in his leg.
+The bone had to be removed and the magic of 3D printing started.
+This Australian man almost lost his leg because of this infection but making a new leg using the 3D technology to facilitate a new bone formation was possible.

-It is the proof that this manufacturing technique will be a precious help for bone reconstruction.
+It is proof that this manufacturing technique will be a precious help for bone reconstruction.

 3D printing hyperelastic bones

-Scientists from the Northwestern University developed a new 3D printing process to print hyperelastic bones.
+Scientists from Northwestern University developed a new 3D printing process to print hyperelastic bones.
 What is the point of creating hyperelastic bones?
-This new technology is allowing the bone regrowth with the growth of the body, which could be incredibly helpful for transplants on children for example!
-This way, the behavior of the synthetic bone is similar to the behavior of a natural bone.
+This new technology allows bone regrowth with the growth of the body, which could be incredibly helpful for transplants on children, for example!
+This way, the behavior of synthetic bone is similar to the conduct of natural bone.

-A printing material made of bone, graphene, ceramic and metal, is available from the bioprinter manufacturer Allevi and Dimension Inx, the scientist’s team who developed this impressive bone.
+A printing material made of bone, graphene, ceramic, and metal is available from the bioprinter manufacturer Allevi and Dimension Inx, the scientist’s team that developed this impressive bone.

 The development of new 3D printing materials leads to new experimentations like this one, which was impossible a few years earlier.
-This hyperelastic bone can help to repair damaged bone by printing an implant in the same size and allow the bone regeneration.
+This hyperelastic bone can help repair damaged bone by printing an implant of the same size and allowing bone regeneration.

-Watch the video below to see how this bioprinter works and how elastic is this bio printed material:
+Watch the video below to see how this bioprinter works and how elastic this bio-printed material is:

 A 12-year-old boy had a vertebra removed due to prevent cancer from spreading.
 Indeed, the boy has a malignant tumor on the spinal cord.
-His vertebral implant has been created using a 3D printer and made out titanium powder.
+His vertebral implant was created using a 3D printer and made out of titanium powder.
 It was the first surgery of this kind, but not the last one!

-Indeed, recently, in India, a woman has her spine 3D printed with titanium: this surgery saved her from paralysis and death.
-A disease manifested in her spine and cause extensive damages.
+Indeed, recently, in India, a woman had her spine 3D printed with titanium: this surgery saved her from paralysis and death.
+A disease manifested in her spine and caused extensive damage.
 As a result, she no longer had support between her skull and her lower spine.
 The compression of her respiratory nerves could even have caused her death.

-“The patient today on 12 post-operative days is now walking with minimal support, all her pain has gone, her voice and dysphasia has recovered completely and, most importantly, her life was saved by this technique” affirms Dr Naik, her surgeon.
+“The patient today, on 12 postoperative days, is now walking with minimal support, all her pain has gone, her voice and dysphasia have recovered completely, and, most importantly, her life was saved by this technique,” affirms Dr. Naik, her surgeon.

 Improving the quality of 3D printed bones for orthopedic surgeries

 Researchers worked on the improvement of mechanical properties of 3D printed bones.
-Bone tissue engineering appears to be a great solution for many sectors but the strength of those implant had to be improved in order to avoid fractures.
+Bone tissue engineering appears to be an excellent solution for many sectors, but the strength of those implants had to be improved to avoid fractures.

-The solution is to add a special treatment.
-The addition of Calcitonin Receptor Fragment Peptide (CRFP) the implant showed a significant increase in the compressive modulus.
+The solution is to add a particular treatment.
+With the addition of Calcitonin Receptor Fragment Peptide (CRFP), the implant showed a significant increase in the compressive modulus.
 This experiment improved the mechanical strength of the 3D scaffolds.

-This is the proof that researchers are really interested in the 3D technology and believe in it!
+This is proof that researchers are interested in 3D technology and believe in it!

-If additive manufacturing can help to save human lives, it is also possible to save animal lives.
-3D printed prosthetics for animals are already helping cats, dogs, turtles, penguins or lizards to live a better life.
-But what about 3D printed bones?
+If additive manufacturing can help save human lives, it is also possible to save animal lives.
+3D printed prosthetics for animals are already helping cats, dogs, turtles, penguins, and lizards live better lives.
+But what about 3D-printed bones?

 Metal 3D printing has been used to 3D print a titanium skull for a dog with cancer.
-Doctors used these data from CT scans in order to simulate the surgery with 3D modeling software.
-The aim was to really map the dimension of the 3D printed skull cap.
+Doctors used these data from CT scans to simulate the surgery with 3D modeling software.
+The aim was to map the dimension of the 3D-printed skull cap.

-As you can see this technology is really revolutionizing the medical sector, as scientist and researchers are really showing a growing interest in tissue engineering using 3D printing.
+As you can see, this technology is revolutionizing the medical sector, as scientists and researchers are showing a growing interest in tissue engineering using 3D printing.
 The treatment possibilities will be endless thanks to this 3D technology.
-It is allowing to build complex shapes in no time in order to make a patient specific implant.
+It allows complex building shapes to make a patient-specific implant in no time.

 The evolution of bioprinting is also bringing new solutions to cure some diseases, even when it comes to bones.
-It is now possible to print organs, bones, skin, using patients cells.
+Printing organs, bones, and skin is now possible using patients’ cells.
 How far will this 3D printing technology go?
-Only the future can tell us, but real bones could easily be replaced by 3D printed ones in the future to repair bone defects or replace missing bones.
+Only the future can tell us, but 3D-printed ones could easily replace real bones in the future to repair bone defects or replace missing bones.